Open-EO/openeo-python-client/docs/udf.rst

+.. _user-defined-functions:

 ========================================
-User Defined Functions (UDF's) explained
+User-Defined Functions (UDF) explained
 ========================================

 User defined functions are a very important feature of OpenEO.
 They allow you as a user to